jaames/iro.js/docs/colorPicker_api.md

 **Details:**

-An [`iro.Color`]() object representing the currently selected color.
-It is tied to the color picker, as such updating this color object will update the color picker UI.
+An [`iro.Color`](../color_api.md) object representing the currently selected color.
+It is tied to the color picker, as such updating this color object will also update the color picker.

 **See also:** [Using the selected color]()